gothicfann/puppet-cobbler/README.md

 }
 ```
 By default iPXE is enabled.
 So...
-For every created system in cobbler add host declaration like this example <b>in the created cobbler clients group</b>:
+For every created system in cobbler add host declaration like this example <b>in the created cobbler clients group:
 ```
 host webserver01 {
   hardware ethernet 00:11:22:AA:BB:CC;